Lexi-Zhou/stats201-project-zzz/README.md

 - `W4_3_Model2_LOR.ipynb` Model2: Log-Odds Ratio with a Dirichlet Prior (LOR).
 - `W5_1_RF_LR_diagnostics.ipynb` `W5_2_LOR_diagnostics.ipynb` `W5_3_Model_revision_(extend_removal_word_list).ipynb` Two models diagnostics and revision.
 - `W6_1_RF_LR_finalized.ipynb` `W6_2_LOR_finalized.ipynb` Finalized version of two models with result visualizations.

+#### How to run the code
+The original notebooks were developed in Google Colab and load datasets from a shared Google Drive.
+To run the code locally or after cloning this repository, please download the required CSV files from the `/Data1` folder and update the file paths accordingly.
+Specifically, remove or comment out the Google Drive mounting code, and replace the original `FILE_PATH` or `base_path` with the local path to the downloaded data files.
+No other code changes are required.

 ### 2. Datasets
 - Location: /Data1